filesender/filesender/docs/v3.0/install/index.md

 Install the FileSender 3.0 from the GIT repository use the following commands.
+Starting with the 3.0 series each major version will have it's own master and development branch.

 The `master` branch will always contain the latest release.
 You can select explicit versions using the release tag of the version you wish to run from the [Releases](https://github.com/filesender/filesender/releases) page.
 If